-- 106. The definition of a relevant firm is set out in the OICs under each sanctions regime.
-In general, a relevant firm41 is defined as:
+- 94. The definition of a relevant firm is set out in the OICs under each sanctions regime.
+In general, a relevant firm is defined as:

 - a) a relevant institution;

 - b) an undertaking that by way of business-

 - (i) operates a currency exchange office,

 - (ii) transmits money (or any representation of monetary value) by any means, or

 - (iii) cashes cheques that are made payable to customers;

-- a firm or sole practitioner that provides to other persons, by way of business-
+- c) a firm or sole practitioner that provides to other persons, by way of business-

 - (i) accountancy services,

 - (ii) advice about tax affairs,

 - (iii) auditing services,

 - (iv) legal or notarial services, or

 - (v) trust or company services;

 - d) a firm or sole practitioner that carries out, or whose employees carry out, estate agency work;

-- e) the holder of a licence to operate a casino in the Territory42;
+- e) the holder of a licence to operate a casino in the Territory;

+- f) a person engaged in the business of making, supplying, selling (including selling by auction) or exchanging-

+- (i) articles made from gold, silver, platinum or palladium, or

+- (ii) precious stones or pearls.